QEDK/validium-node/README.md

   - Executor: Provides an EVM implementation that allows processing batches as well as getting metadata (state root, transaction receipts, logs, ...) of all the needed results.
   - Prover: Generates ZKPs for batches, batches aggregation, and final proofs.
   - HashDB: service that stores the Merkletree, containing all the account information (balances, nonces, smart contract code, and smart contract storage)
+- Avail Node: Can be a local full node or remote node communicating via RPC.
+This is treated as an external component that is used to make all chain data available on the Avail chain.
+We also dispatch data roots to the L1 chain, so we can verify DA inclusion.

 ## Roles of the network